darktjm/ebaz/README.md

 >                  CLKIN1name=fclk CLKOUT0name=clk_pixel \
 >                  CLKOUT1name=clk_shift >vid-pll.v

-  - `zynq-ps7.v` - macro library to asisst in using the PS7
+  - `zynq-ps7.v` - macro library to assist in using the PS7
     component.
 This macro library does not work properly in Vivado.
 I moved the raw semicolon out of the macro definitions, which makes it at least work in System Verilog